 Sisters in Crime is an organization of readers and writers.
 Our purpose is to combat discrimination against women in the mystery field, educate publishers and the general public as to the inequalities in the treatment of female authors, and raise the level of awareness of their contribution to the field.

-The meeting will be held from 10 AM to 12 PM at the Smyrna library.
+Monthly meetings are held the second Saturday of the month from 10:30 AM to 12:30 PM at the Smyrna library and are usually followed by a Dutch treat lunch at a nearby restaurant.
 Visitors are welcome to attend.
 For maps of the location, click here.
 (Maps provided by Google Maps.)